 We have many beautiful cemeteries, including one of my favorites, richly peaceful and historic Bellefontaine Cemetery.

 About five minutes away is Cherokee Street.
 SO MUCH FLAVOR THERE.
 You might get burned, watch out!
 Mexican galore, The Fortune Teller Bar, The Whiskey Ring… and STL-Style, where you can’t spell “style” withouth “stl”!

 Like jazz?
-Go to the super slick Jazz at the Bistro!
+Go to the super slick Jazz St. Louis!
 This swanky club is right next to Powell Hall, The Fabulous Fox Theatre, and Saint Louis University (SLU without the T :), one of the prettiest college campuses.